Michael Walker (American football): Jacksonville Jaguars

 Walker signed with the Jacksonville Jaguars as an undrafted free agent on April 28, 2019.
 He was waived at the end of training camp as part of final roster cuts, but was signed to the team's practice squad on September 1, 2019.
 The Jaguars promoted Walker to the team's active roster on November 2, 2019.
 Walker made his NFL debut the following day against the Houston Texans, returning two kicks and two punts.
 He was placed on injured reserve on December 28, 2019.
 Walker finished his rookie season with two receptions for 15 yards, 18 kicks returned for 411 yards and three punts for returned 13 yards, and two fumbles lost in seven games played.

 Walker was placed on the reserve/COVID-19 list by the Jaguars on August 2, 2020, and was activated five days later.
 He was waived/injured on September 5, 2020, and subsequently reverted to the team's injured reserve list the next day.
 He was waived with an injury settlement on September 9.

 Philadelphia Eagles

 On June 11, 2021, Walker signed with the Philadelphia Eagles.
 He was waived/injured on August 10, 2021 and placed on injured reserve.
 He was released on October 5.

 Edmonton Elks

-Walker signed with the Edmonton Elks of the Canadian Football Leagueon February 9, 2022.
+Walker signed with the Edmonton Elks of the Canadian Football League on February 9, 2022.
+He was placed on the suspended list on May 20, 2022.
+He was released on February 14, 2023.